rticommunity/rticonnextdds-examples/examples/connext_dds/basic_security/py/README.md

 You must also include the path to your crypto libraries.
 They are in `$NDDSHOME/third_party/openssl-<version>/<architecture>/<release or debug>/lib` (location of libcrypto.so and libssl.so).
-If you are using the Security Plugins for use with wolfSSL, your LD_LIBRARY_PATH must include `$NDDSHOME/third_party/wolfssl-<version>/<architecture>/<release or debug>/lib` (location of libwolfssl.so).
+If you are using the Security Plugins for wolfSSL, your LD_LIBRARY_PATH must include `$NDDSHOME/third_party/wolfssl-<version>/<architecture>/<release or debug>/lib` (location of libwolfssl.so).